hm-lang/core/proposals/intro.md

 # prints "0" to "9"
 ```

-TODO: how does this work with the MMR framework for remove, insert, etc.?
+TODO: how does this work with the MAR framework for remove, insert, etc.?

 For example, here is an array iterator:

 ```
 arrayIterator := class~type (iterator~type) {
-    # to use MMR, we need to pass in the array;
+    # to use MAR, we need to pass in the array;
     # move the array in to avoid copying.
     # this @reset annotation creates a function signature of
     # reset(This Array; type_, This NextIndex: index = 0): {Array: type_, NextIndex: index}